matteofilia/tessera/DEV_LOG.md

 Got Ant setup, so that is good.
 Otherwise, haven't made much progress.

 Want to work on the website a little bit.
 I just worry that doing so would be "putting the cart before the horse".

+Okay, got some work done on the website.
+It looks absolutely awful.
+That being said, it is workable for now.
+I know what I want: a simple input/output interface to run code.
+I'll make it look a little better sometime in the future.
+Honestly, I kind of like how the website looks.
+It's so aggresively minimal and terrible.
+Love it!